Apportionment (politics): Among party lists

 These apportionment methods can be categorized into largest remainder methods and highest averages methods.
+These apportionment methods, also known as formulas, can be used in both list-PR and mixed-electoral systems.
+A third, percentage-point method can only be used in mixed-electoral systems as it requires the transfer of percentage points to one or more compensatory tiers.

 Malapportionment

 Malapportionment is the creation of electoral districts with divergent ratios of voters to representatives.
-For example, if one single-member district has 10,000 voters and another has 100,000 voters, voters in the former district have ten times the influence, per person, over the governing body.
-The malapportionment can be measured by seats-to-votes ratio.
+For example, if one district has 10,000 voters per seat, and another has 100,000 voters per seat, voters in the former district have ten times the influence, per person, over the governing body.

 Malapportionment may be deliberate, for reasons such as biasing representation toward geographic areas or a minority over equality of individuals.
 For example, in a federation, each member unit may have the same representation regardless of its population.

-The effect might not be just a vague empowerment of some voters but a systematic bias to the nation's government.
-Many instances worldwide arise in which large, sparsely populated rural regions are given equal representation to densely packed urban areas.
-As an example, in the United States, the Republican Party benefits from institutional advantages to rural states with low populations, such that the Senate and the Presidency may reflect results counter to the total popular vote.
-(Note: For instance, although the Republican candidate has won the popular vote in only one of the eight presidential elections from 1992 through 2020 (that in 2004), the Electoral College vote - and, thus, the presidency - has been won by the Republican candidate in three of those eight contests (the additional instances being in 2000 and 2016).)
+In some instances sparsely populated rural regions are given intentionally equal representation to densely packed urban areas with higher populations, for example the United States Senate may reflect results counter to the majority vote.

 Unequal representation can be measured in the following ways: